 E62 BME 5071 Radiobiology

-Effects of ionizing radiations on living cells and organisms, including physical, chemical, and physiological bases of radiation cytotoxicity, mutagenicity and carcinogenesis.
-Textbook: Radiobiology for the Radiologist.
+Effects of ionizing radiations on living cells and organisms, including physical, chemical, and physiological bases of radiation cytotoxicity, mutagenicity, and carcinogensis.
+Textbook: Radiobiology for the radiologist.
 Eric Hall and Amato Giaccia.
 Two lectures per week.
-Prerequisites: graduate student standing and one year each of biology, physics and organic chemistry, or approval of instructor.
+Prerequisites: Graduate student standing and one year each of biology, physics and organic chemistry, or approval of instuctor

 Credit 2 units.